 - When a student is absent from school, a parent/legal guardian must telephone the school by 9:30 a.m. to report the reason for absence.
 The school reserves the right to contact the parents at their place of employment if an absence has not been reported. - All attendance information becomes part of a student's permanent record. - When he/she returns to school, elementary students must bring a written note to his/her homeroom teacher signed by a parent/legal guardian stating the reason for absence and validated by a doctor, if applicable.
 Middle and high school students should bring this note to the main office. - Absence from school during the academic year due to family vacations is strongly discouraged.
 Students should obtain a Holiday Extension Form prior to leaving. - When a student is absent more than 20 days without a doctor's certificate or prior notice, the child's record will be reviewed.
 Excessive absences could result in retention. - It is the responsibility of the student to check with the teachers to receive necessary communication or work that may have been missed due to absence.
-The teacher will provide reasonable time for assignments to be completed. - A student who misses more than two periods in a school day is listed for one-half day's absence. - If student misses three or more consecutive days, the student will not be permitted to attend co-curricular activities until the student returns for a full day of school. - If student misses five or more consecutive school days, a doctor's certificate is required for readmission. - In the event of prolonged absence due to illness or hospitalization, the parents/guardians of students are asked to notify the school in order to coordinate missing assignments. - On a day on which a student has been absent or arrives after homeroom (10:02) the student will not be permitted to participate in or attend any afternoon or evening school activities. - Less than half day attendance without a medical excuse will render the student ineligible to participate in any afternoon or evening activities. - Legal excuses for absences are illness, death in the immediate family or a court summons.
+The teacher will provide reasonable time for assignments to be completed. - A student who misses more than two periods in a school day is listed for one-half day's absence. - If student misses three or more consecutive days, the student will not be permitted to attend co-curricular activities until the student returns for a full day of school. - If student misses five or more consecutive school days, a doctor's certificate is required for readmission. - In the event of prolonged absence due to illness or hospitalization, the parents/guardians of students are asked to notify the school in order to coordinate missing assignments. - Students will not be permitted to enter school after 8:30 without a doctor's note.
+The student will not be permitted to participate in or attend any afternoon or evening school activities if he or she was not in school that day. - Legal excuses for absences are illness, death in the immediate family or a court summons.